diMorillas/ongAnimales/README.md

 - **JavaScript Vanilla**

 ## 📋 Características
-Lista predefinida de 10 animales (4 gatos, 4 perros y 2 pájaros).
+Predefined list of 10 animals (4 cats, 4 dogs, and 2 birds).
-Información detallada sobre cada animal, como nombre y edad.
+Detailed information about each animal, such as name and age.
-Diseño responsivo gracias a Bootstrap y Media Queries, optimizado para dispositivos móviles.
+Responsive design using Bootstrap and Media Queries, optimized for mobile devices.
-Simulación de sistema de adopción sin la capacidad de añadir más animales.
+Adoption system simulation without the ability to add more animals.

 ## 🎯 Objetivos del proyecto
-El proyecto tiene los siguientes objetivos educativos:
+The project has the following educational goals:

-- Practicar el uso de HTML5 y CSS para la creación de interfaces web.
+- Practice using HTML5 and CSS to create web interfaces.
-- Aplicar Bootstrap para lograr un diseño fluido y responsivo.
+- Apply Bootstrap to achieve a fluid and responsive design.
-- Usar JavaScript Vanilla para añadir interactividad a la página.
+- Use Vanilla JavaScript to add interactivity to the page.
-- Gestionar información de personas y animales en arrays de datos.
+- Manage information for people and animals using data arrays.

-## 📚 Créditos
+## 📚 Credits
-Proyecto desarrollado por Pau Morillas y Didac Morillas como parte del curso de Desarrollo de Aplicaciones Web en Jesuïtes el Clot 2024.
+Project developed by Pau Morillas and Didac Morillas as part of the 2024 Web Application Development course at Jesuïtes el Clot, Barcelona.